Which city is cheaper, Munich or Istanbul?

 The autumn brings many poeple to Istanbul as well as Munich.
 The city's sights and attractions, the shopping scene, and the natural beauty of the area are the main draw to Istanbul this time of year.
 Additionally, many travelers come to Munich for the city's sights and attractions, the shopping scene, and the music scene.

 Istanbul is a little warmer than Munich in the autumn.
-The temperature in Istanbul is usually 16°C (61°F) in October, and Munich stays around 11°C (52°F).
+The daily temperature in Istanbul averages around 16°C (61°F) in October, and Munich fluctuates around 11°C (52°F).

 In the autumn, Istanbul often gets more sunshine than Munich.
 Istanbul gets 169 hours of sunny skies this time of year, while Munich receives 115 hours of full sun.